trinodb/trino.io/_posts/2022-09-22-trino-summit-2022-teaser.md

 that solve practical batch processing problems, all the while avoiding the use of repetitive, redundant data movement.

-Philippe Gagnon, Solutions Architect at Astronomer
+* *Philippe Gagnon, Solutions Architect at Astronomer*

 ## Conclusion

-Stay tuned for new developments in upcoming blog posts, don't forget to [register](https://www.starburst.io/info/trinosummit/), and always federate them all!
+Stay tuned for new developments in upcoming blog posts, don't forget to [register](https://www.starburst.io/info/trinosummit/), and always, federate them all!